 Cycle: Join the Movement

-Cycling to work is one of the most powerful ways to positively impact our region’s traffic congestion and your health.
-When you trade your car for a bike, you save money, fit a workout into your busy schedule (without even hitting the gym!) and experience the joys of zipping past traffic.
+Cycling to work is one of the most powerful ways to positively impact our region’s traffic congestion.
+When you trade your car for a bike, you save money, fit a workout into a busy schedule and experience the joys of zipping past traffic on two wheels.
 With all of the environmental and health benefits of a human-powered commute, it is no wonder that cycling to work has increased by 60 percent and 4.3 percent of Coloradans now cycle or walk to work.

 - Safety, Safety, Safety! – Before hopping on your bike, make sure you know proper hand signals and how your helmet should fit.